webmachinelearning/hybrid-ai/proposals/cache.md

 Client-Side Storage Partitioning (Reference 3), where every origin has its own storage.

 This initial proposal is suitable for the partitioned storage model and is presented that way.
-Later we may consider extensions to support cross-origin sharing, if appropriate privacy mitigations can be defined.
+However, in a later some extensions to support cross-origin sharing are proposed that attempt to mitigate various privacy risks.

 ## Use Cases

 ### Use Case 1: Same-Origin Reuse
-A developer may want to avoid redundant download (and possibly building) of a model that may have previously been downloaded and built in a previous session by the same origin.
+A developer may want to avoid redundant download *and* compilation of a model that may have previously been downloaded and built in a previous session by the same origin.

-Avoiding the download/build process improves the user experience and also reduces the load on the network (and the potential cost to the user if data charges are applicable).
+Avoiding the download process improves the user experience and also reduces the load on the network (and the potential cost to the user if data charges are applicable).
+Avoiding the build process improves the user experience by minimizing startup time.

 ### Use Case 2: Adapters
 Separately an API is being proposed to support adapters [5], based on PEFT representation such as LoRA.